Jogala/machine_learning_book/metrics.md

 **Formula**: `2 * (Precision * Recall) / (Precision + Recall)`
 **Use when**: You need a balance between precision and recall, especially with imbalanced classes

+### ROC curve
+A ROC (Receiver Operating Characteristic) curve is a graphical plot that illustrates the performance of a binary classification model at various threshold settings.
+It visualizes the trade-off between true positive rate (sensitivity) and false positive rate (1 - specificity).
+The area under the ROC curve (AUC) is a single scalar value that summarizes the overall performance of the model.

 ### AUC-ROC (Area Under the ROC Curve)
 **Definition**: Probability that the model ranks a random positive example higher than a random negative example
 **Range**: 0.5 (random) to 1.0 (perfect)